 In addition, it may be the case that the current shift in policy may result in the creation of opportunities for investors with a higher risk-appetite to acquire projects in Mexico.
 This may open the possibility for existing project lenders to refinance existing debt with the new project sponsors or propose alternative structures that enable lenders to maintain the value of their investments.

-Depending on the nature of the project, the creation of security interests on project assets may be subject to limitations in addition to those previously described, including the need to obtain authorisation by the concession authority or regulator prior to creating security on the project assets, the concession or the rights under the contract.
+Depending on the nature of the project, the creation of security interests over project assets may be subject to limitations in addition to those previously described, including the need to obtain authorisation by the concession authority or regulator prior to creating security over the project assets, the concession or the rights under the contract.

 As a matter of Mexican law, security interests may be created through a variety of forms, the suitability of which will largely depend on the type of assets and particular characteristics of the project.
 The benefit of the security is usually held by the lenders through a collateral agent named by the lenders that shall act in accordance with the direction of the lenders.